tangentsoft/pidp8i/README.md

 normally built with the [incandescent lamp simulator][ils] feature, which drives the LEDs in a way that mimics the incandescent lamps used in the original PDP-8/I. (We call this the ILS for short.)
-This feature currently takes too much CPU power to run on anything but a multi-core Raspberry Pi, currently limited to the Pi 2 and Pi 3 series.
+This feature takes too much CPU power to run on anything but a multi-core Raspberry Pi, being the Pi 2 and newer full-sized boards, excluding the Zero series.

 If you configure the software on a single-core Pi — models A+, B+, and Zero — the simulator uses the original low-CPU-usage LED driving method